Learn the skills you need to provide better care for your senior loved one.[/caption]

 If you’re providing care for a senior family member, it’s possible that you stumbled into the responsibility without having formal training: you saw the requirement, and gallantly stepped forward to meet it.
-Yet, at Regency Home Care, comprehensive training is provided to each of our professional in-home caregivers before they are fully equipped to safely and effectively take care of seniors.
-Through our efforts to encourage family caregivers, we’ve detailed a few of the crucial skills necessary to be the best possible family in home caregiver.
+Yet, at Regency Home Care Atlanta, comprehensive training is provided to each of our professional in-home caregivers before they are fully equipped to safely and effectively take care of seniors.
+Through our efforts to encourage family caregivers, we’ve detailed a few of the crucial skills necessary to be the best possible family in-home caregiver.

 Documenting: Retaining good records of any changes noted in the older adult’s condition, and providing specifics to the medical team as soon as possible, is paramount to making sure your loved one has all the information necessary to tackle any possible issues.
 Note dates, times, and as many details as possible – physical changes including increased pain, numbness, swelling, etc., along with any changes in attitude and mood.

-Want more advice from our fully trained and highly skilled care team, or a partner in care to provide hands-on help for your senior family member?
+Want more advice from our fully trained and highly skilled team of Atlanta Elderly home Care, or a partner in care to provide hands-on help for your senior family member?
 We’re here to partner with family caregivers in Roswell, GA, and other areas near Atlanta, to make certain seniors receive the highest possible quality of care all of the time.
 Call Regency Home Care at (678) 999-2446 or contact us online to find out more about our Roswell home care services.